Merck/CEEDesigns.jl/docs/src/tutorials/GenerativeDesigns.md

 nothing #hide
 ````

-You can also use the Mahalanobis distance (`MahalanobisDistance(; diagonal)`).
-As the Mahalanobis distance only works with numeric features, we have to select a few, along with the target variable.
+You can also use the squared Mahalanobis distance (`SquaredMahalanobisDistance(; diagonal)`).
+As the squared Mahalanobis distance only works with numeric features, we have to select a few, along with the target variable.
 For example, we could write:

 ````@example GenerativeDesigns
 DistanceBased(